Loft Story (French TV series)

 The French title of the show is a play-on-words on loft because the contestants are "locked up" in a loft during their adventure, and Love Story.

 The initial Loft Story inspired the creation of a similar show of the same name in Quebec.
 The famous eye logo is used by both Loft Story versions.
 It evokes the voyeuristic eye of the television viewer as she or he watches the Lofteurs live in front of the cameras.
 Some of them get gradually voted off the show by viewers on their phones and the last couple win a house.

 It caused great controversy in France and the house was attacked by protesters.
+A limited television series following the creation of the show's first season, titled Culte, premiered in 2024 on Amazon Prime Video.

 Production

 Format

-Loft Story is a slightly re-tooled version of the Original Big Brother, toned down slightly for the French market by production company Endemol.
+Loft Story is a slightly re-tooled version of the original Big Brother, toned down slightly for the French market by production company Endemol.

 Eleven singles cut off from the outside world and must live in a loft where all rooms (except toilets and a room imposed by the CSA) are equipped with 26 cameras (including 3 infrared cameras, mostly hidden behind one-way mirrors) and microphones.
 They are filmed 24 hours a day.